Trump refers to a 'Pocahontas' in Congress at meeting with veterans

 Warren, one of the Senate’s most prominent liberal Democrats, is a noted legal scholar who taught at Harvard Law School and served as an adviser to former President Barack Obama before she was elected to the Senate in 2012.

+Some Twitter users also criticized the decision to have the Native Americans veterans positioned with Trump near a portrait of Andrew Jackson, who signed the Indian Removal Act as president.

+Trump’s knock at Warren comes as his administration faces a controversy over the Consumer Financial Protection Board, which Warren helped develop before entering politics.
-Before entering politics, Warren helped Congress develop the Consumer Financial Protection Board (CFPB), which was established to protect Americans from abusive lending practices following the 2008 financial crisis.

-The CFPB has been under attack by Trump since he took office in January.
-On Friday, Trump named his budget director as the interim head of the agency, after the agency’s outgoing chief named someone else to the job, setting up a court battle.
+The agency, which was established to protect Americans from abusive lending practices following the 2008 financial crisis, has been under attack by Trump since he took office in January.
+On Friday, Trump named his budget director as the interim head of the agency, after its outgoing chief named someone else to the job, setting up a court battle.

-Reporting by Jeff Mason; Editing by Kevin Drawbaugh and Leslie Adler
+Reporting by Jeff Mason; additional reporting by Doina Chiacu and Angela Moon; Editing by Leslie Adler and Tom Brown